 At the Detroit Zoo

 The Detroit Zoo is home to a male reticulated python that is over 15 feet long and weighs around 40 pounds.
 It was confiscated at the Detroit Metropolitan Airport in a piece of luggage that originated from Asia.
-The python spends his time lounging in the pool inside his habitat at the Holden Reptile Conservation Center and prefers to eat rodents.
+The python spends his time in the pool inside his habitat at the Holden Reptile Conservation Center and seems to prefer eating rodents.

 It is the longest snake species in the world, averaging around 22 feet and reaching up to 30 feet.
 Black criss-cross patterns run the length of the python’s gray, brown and tan body, giving them the reticulated name.
 The snake’s coloring contributes to its ability for camouflage to elude predators and conceal itself from potential prey.

 The reticulated pythons are a “constrictor”; they use their large, strong bodies to constrict and then suffocate their prey.